rupeshbug/systemforge/README.md

 # SystemForge

-A durable AI workflow system for deterministic, auditable, and human-approved lead qualification.
+A workflow-first AI lead qualification system with deterministic routing, persisted state, and human approval.

-SystemForge explores how AI systems can be engineered beyond simple prompt-response chatbots.
-Instead of letting the LLM control the entire application, the system treats AI as one component inside a controlled workflow runtime.
+SystemForge explores how AI systems can be built beyond simple prompt-response chatbots.
+Instead of letting the LLM control the entire application, the system treats AI as one step inside a controlled workflow runtime.

 ---